harcokuppens/DOMjudgeDockerCompose/README.md

     3. on new server:  `docker compose up -d`
  * easy to **backup** DOMjudge:
     1. `docker compose down`
-    2. just copy the folder containing `docker-compose.yml` to a backup folder set in variable BACKUPFOLDER:<br>
+    2. just copy the folder containing `docker-compose.yml` to a backup folder set in variable `BACKUPFOLDER`:<br>
        `sudo cp -a . $BACKUPFOLDER`
     5. `docker compose up -d`
  * easy to **reset** DOMjudge; deleting all data, starting fresh: